Food & Nutrition

 Food Waste Prevention Guides

-Our Food Waste Prevention Guide was created through our Community Kitchens programming, and includes a range of tips and recipes to save more and waste less of the food you bring home.
-It’s free, downloadable and currently available in 9 languages.
+Our Food Waste Prevention Guide was created through our Community Kitchens program and includes tips and recipes for saving more and wasting less of the food you bring home.
+It’s free, downloadable, and currently available in 9 languages.

 This programming is made possible through generous funding from The Department of Ecology, Public Participation Grant.